Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Chapter 5: Advice from a Caterpillar

-After experimenting with pieces of the mushroom, Alice grows taller.
-She meets a pigeon who mistakes her for a serpent, and finally manages to return to her normal size.
+After trying pieces of the mushroom, Alice grows taller.
+She meets a pigeon who mistakes her for a serpent, then finally manages to return to her normal size.

 Chapter 6: Pig and Pepper